History of the Jews in South Korea

-The history of the Jews in South Korea, and in Korea as a whole, goes back to the mid 1900s.
+The history of Jews in South Korea, and in Korea as a whole, goes back to the mid 1900s.
 The first sizable Jewish presence in Korea was during the Korean War, in which hundreds of UN Jewish soldiers participated.
-After the war, Chaim Potok served in South Korea as a US Army chaplain from 1955-1957.
-His experiences in Korea led to the novels The Book of Lights and I am the Clay.
+After the war, Chaim Potok served in South Korea as a US Army chaplain from 1955–1957.
+His experiences in Korea led to the novels The Book of Lights and I Am the Clay.